groundlight/framegrab-mcp-server/README.md

 ### (experimental) Enabling autodiscovery of framegrabbers
 Enable autodiscovery of framegrabbers (such as your webcam or usb cameras) by setting `ENABLE_FRAMEGRAB_AUTO_DISCOVERY="true"` in your environment variables.
-This will automatically add any discovered framegrabbers to the list of available framegrabbers:
+This will automatically add any discovered framegrabbers to the list of available framegrabbers.

+If autodiscovery is enabled, then you can also configure how RTSP autodiscovery works by changing `FRAMEGRAB_RTSP_AUTO_DISCOVERY_MODE`.
+By default, it is set to `"off"`, which disables RTSP autodiscovery.
+For a thorough attempt at autodiscovery, set it to `"complete_fast"`.

 ```json
 {